EXTRADEEN/test-printf/README.md

-# test-printf_write - a function that alows to print char
+_write - a function that alows to print char
 COMMENT MARC